 - Educating parents/caregivers and working Early Childhood Educators are evidence-based approaches which can maximize the development opportunities for young children.

 - Early identification strategies include partnerships with several local Family Health Teams.
-An enhanced 18 month well baby visit provided by a nurse or Nurse Practitioner, involves developmental screens which assist in identifying children who may be delayed in communication development.
+An enhanced 18 month well baby visit provided by a nurse or Nurse Practitioner, which involves developmental screens which assist in identifying children who may be delayed in communication development.

 Referrals are accepted through a centralized intake on a toll-free line which makes it easily accessible regardless of where the family lives in our region.

 Check out our website www.smalltalkinfo.ca, follow us on Twitter @smallTALKPSL or like us on Facebook www.facebook.com/smallTALKpreschoolspeechlanguageprogram.

-- Clinton Site: Second Floor
+- Clinton Public Hospital: Second Floor

-- Seaforth Site: Main Level
+- Seaforth Community Hospital: Main Level

 Contact Information: Toll Free: 1-866-333-7716